Large-SALE-pop-up-on-a-website

 In many cases an intrusive black box will appear on the screen.
 And, if the internet connection is slow, it can sit there for several seconds while the video loads.

 If the user has their sound on, having a noisy video start up unexpectedly can be a shock.
-And if the user is at work, it will disturb them and everyone around them.
+And if the user is at work, it could disturb them and everyone around them.

-Video pop-ups are often hard to close down — and, even if the user does manage to close them, some just keep reappearing.
+Video pop-ups are often hard to close down — and, even when the user does manage to close them, some just keep reappearing.

 At the bottom of the pop-up, next to the ‘yes please’ option, there’s usually a less obvious ‘no thanks’ option.
 This is the opt-out.

-But when it’s passive-aggressive, it won’t just say ‘No thanks’.
+But a confirmshaming opt-out won’t just say ‘No thanks’.
 It will probably say something snide like:

 • No thanks, I already know everything about…

-• No thanks, I’m happy with my flabby belly (or other flaw).
+• No thanks, I like my wrinkles and age spots (or other flaw).

 Malfunctioning or freezing

-I managed to close down the first few, but the last one just froze in the centre of the screen.
+I managed to close down the first few pop-ups, but the last one just froze in the centre of the screen.
 I couldn’t close it or scroll past it, so it killed my user experience dead.

 If your pop-ups are malfunctioning like this, you can probably guess what it does to your user engagement and conversions.